whisthq/whist/client-applications/desktop/README.md

 ![Electron CI](https://github.com/fractalcomputers/client-applications/workflows/Electron%20CI/badge.svg)

 This folder contains the code for the Fractal desktop applications running on Windows, MacOS and Linux Ubuntu.
-The applications are built with cross-platform compatibility using ElectronJS.
+The applications are built with cross-platform compatibility using Electron.
 This repository contains all the directions for building the applications locally and for publishing them for production on each of the following OSes:

 -   Windows 10
 -   MacOS 10.10+